dendronhq/dendron-site/vault/dendron.topic.publish-legacy.configuration.md

 - default: none
 - status: NOT currently supported

-Location of the github repo where your site notes are located.
+Location of the GitHub repo where your site notes are located.
 By default, this is assumed to be your `workspaceRoot` if not set.
 This is used with the `Publish Notes` command -->

 ### siteUrl
 - required

 Set to the URL that you plan on publishing to.
 All links will be prefixed with this.
-If you are publishing with github pages, the format is `https://{username}.github.io/{repo}/`
+If you are publishing with GitHub Pages, the format is `https://{username}.github.io/{repo}/`

 ### usePrettyRefs
 - status: optional